Disc parking: France

 The EU parking disc regulation was skipped in France for a long time where a general time limit of 1 hour 30 was the only regulation in effect.
 The EU parking disc however allows a much wider range of parking regulations which were tested first in Bron at the beginning of January 2001 when a new tramway line reached the city center.
 The Franklin Roosevelt Avenue was switched to a maximum of 30 minutes at the time that would a require a different clock disc.
 Finally the EU parking disc was officially introduced into the road statutory on 19 October 2007.

 On 6 December 2007 the Ministry of the Interior implemented a regulation on a parking disc that would only have one window to show the arrival time.
 This new parking disc differs somewhat from the EU parking disc - it is colored in brown tone (EU disc is blue), it is square with 150 mm on each side (EU disc is rectangular) and the marks on the clock face are set in intervals of ten minutes.

-However, disks sold in other EU member states are valid in France.
+However, discs sold in other EU member states are valid in France.